 Join exceptionally well-informed bird experts on outings through Boulder’s open space.
 Their field trips usually take place early in the morning and are free.

-Not only is this an excellent place to pick up birding supplies such as binoculars and spotting scopes, the store also offers free bird-watching events that are open to the public.
-Check their calendar for details.
+Not only is this an excellent place to pick up birding supplies such as binoculars and spotting scopes, but the store also offers free bird-watching events that are open to the public.

 Nearby: Bird City USA